What to do if you find a lost pet or stray?

 If someone contacts you and wants to claim the pet, verify they are, in fact, the true owner!
 (Note: there are some pets that they can then sell to dog-fighting rings or to research facilities.
 Pet flippers are also a problem…they turn around and sell them, thus making a profit.
 Many unaltered, purebred pets are also acquired by unscrupulous people solely for great numbers of pets, thinking they are rescuing them.)
 Get their contact information, along with the name and phone number of their veterinarian, so you can call and verify that the pet truly is theirs.
 Ask them to send you a photo of their pet and include any identifying markings.
 (This would be the information you omitted on your flyer!)
 If you are still unsure when you meet the person claiming the pet and if you want more proof, ask them to show you the pet’s veterinary records.
 And finally, watch to see how the pet responds to the person!

-Find a Low-cost Spay/Neuter Clinic
+Find a Low-Cost Spay/Neuter Clinic

 Need Pet Friendly Housing?